-Strictly in the alternative, and only if the Court finds that additional refinement of the class definition is necessary, Plaintiffs propose the following additional subclass definitions:9
+Strictly in the alternative, and only if the Court finds that additional refinement of the class definition is necessary, Plaintiffs propose the following additional subclass definitions:11

 - a.
-Legal Guardians10 of California residents born after March 16, 2000, who were medically diagnosed with opioid-related "Neonatal Abstinence Syndrome" ("NAS") at or near birth and whose birth mother received a prescription for opioids or opiates prior to the birth and those opioids or opiates were manufactured or distributed by one or more of the "Cephalon Defendants"; 11 - b.
-Legal Guardians12 of United States residents born after March 16, 2000, who were medically diagnosed with opioid-related "Neonatal Abstinence Syndrome" ("NAS") at or near birth and whose birth mother received a prescription for opioids or opiates prior to the birth and those opioids or opiates were manufactured or distributed by one or more of the "Endo Defendants"; 13 - c.
-Legal Guardians14 of United States residents born after March 16, 2000, who were medically diagnosed with opioid-related "Neonatal Abstinence Syndrome" ("NAS") at or near birth and whose birth mother received a prescription for opioids or opiates prior to the birth and those opioids or opiates were manufactured or distributed by one dependency, as those infants are necessarily part of the former category, i.e., infants who were exposed in utero and then treated with opioids pursuant to a weaning protocol of gradually tapering doses.
-Whether a newborn or an infant was treated with opioids for pain can be determined from medical records.
-Any such children are necessarily excluded from the class definition.
+Legal Guardians12 of Ohio residents born after May 9, 2000, who were medically diagnosed with opioid-related "Neonatal Abstinence Syndrome" ("NAS") at or near birth and whose birth mother received a prescription for opioids or opiates prior to the birth and those opioids or opiates were manufactured or distributed by one or more of the "Cephalon Defendants"; 13 - b.
+Legal Guardians14 of Ohio residents born after May 9, 2000, who were medically diagnosed with opioid-related "Neonatal Abstinence Syndrome" ("NAS") at or near